ADULT LEADER TRAINING

 - Submit a Ready Level Application to the national Royal Rangers office for approval & processing.

-Ranger Foundations is an online or a combined online & hands-on classroom experience that teaches new leaders the foundational principles of how to run successful outpost meetings, how to use & access the Royal Rangers curriculum and advancement system, program structure, uniforms, and much more.
+Ranger Foundations is an online or district-offered class that teaches new leaders the foundational principles of running successful outpost meetings, using and accessing the Royal Rangers curriculum and advancement system, program structure, uniforms, and much more.

 To download the latest Ranger Foundations Online Start Guide (revised as of March 24, 2021), click here.

-Ranger Essentials is a one-day fun, interactive-style training event.
-You will learn how to connect with today’s boys, along with recognizing ministry needs and outreach opportunities.
+Ranger Essentials is a one-day, fun, interactive-style training event.
+You will learn how to connect with today’s boys and recognize ministry needs and outreach opportunities.
 You will discover how to give life-changing devotions and how to mentor boys and young men into spiritual leaders.

 Safety Level Requirements